Map & Radius Glossary

 Antipode

 The point on Earth diametrically opposite a given location.
 The antipode of London is in the Pacific Ocean southeast of New Zealand.
+Useful in trivia and certain global routing problems (the longest possible great-circle flight is roughly antipode-to-antipode) but rarely relevant in everyday radius mapping.

 As the crow flies

 Straight-line distance between two points, ignoring roads, terrain, and obstacles.
 On Earth this is the great-circle distance, calculated with the Haversine formula.
+Actual driving distance is typically 20–40% longer than the straight-line distance because roads detour around obstacles — the Distance Calculator on this site computes both for any two points.

 B